 Financial Policy for Donald P Snyder MD LLC:

 A deposit of $50 (payable by Visa or MasterCard credit/debit card only) is required of all patients during the registration process.
 Due to high demand, and the limited schedule, this deposit ensures against no-shows, which means serious patients are able to get scheduled more efficiently.
 If we are unable to accommodate your scheduling needs, your deposit will be refunded immediately.
 Once an appointment is scheduled, the deposit is fully refundable until 7 calendar days prior to the appointed vasectomy date, but is non-refundable thereafter for either cancellation or postponement.
+This policy is being suspended during COVID 19 Pandemic, however.
 If you do not give proper notice, or if an appointment is not made and kept within 3 months of registering, then your deposit is forfeited.
 If this happens, your information will be deleted from our system, and you will need to re-register and pay another deposit when you are ready to have your vasectomy.

 The full amount due (less the deposit) is expected at the time of your vasectomy visit.
 We accept Visa, MasterCard, Care Credit and cash.
 We do not accept checks, unless they are given to us several days in advance, so there’s time to clear the bank.